Dr. Adam Hechko

 Dr. Makenzi Travis

-Dr. Travis lives in Avon Lake with her husband who is an attorney, two golden retrievers, and senior cat.
-She is an active member of the Cuyahoga Valley Golden Retriever Club and is passionate about the unique health needs of this breed.
-When she’s not practicing medicine, she enjoys canine dock diving and traveling anywhere tropical.
+Dr. Travis lives in Avon Lake with her husband who is an attorney, their two golden retrievers, and beloved senior cat.
+Outside the clinic, she enjoys competing in canine dock diving, attending local theater productions, and traveling to tropical destinations.

 Medical Director